-Active and rough play is a dad speciality.
 As well as giving children the chance to get some exercise, it lets them safely test their physical capabilities and limits.
-And when playing rough with their dad, children can learn how to manage emotions like anger and excitement, as well as the desire to win.
+And when playing rough with their dads, children can learn how to manage emotions like anger and excitement, as well as the desire to win.
 This type of play also helps your child learn important social lessons, like what’s ‘fair’ (no gouging!).

 Here are some tips for getting the most out of rough-and-tumble play with your child: